xpmatteo/tddforandroid/manuscript/005-so-difficult.md

 # Why doing TDD with Android is challenging

-## How a unit test is done
+## Android problem #1: the OS does the instantiating

 The usual way to write a unit test for a Java object is to

- 0. create the object, bringing it to a desired state
+ 1. create the object, bringing it to a desired state
- 1. perform an action on it
+ 2. perform an action on it
- 2. assert the state of the object, or the state of its collaborators.

-There are two ways to accomplish the first step.
-The first way is to pass the required state in the constructor.

-    Dictionary dictionary = new Dictionary("cat", "gatto", "dog", "cane");

-The second is to create the object in a default state, and then modify it.
+ 3. check the results

+For instance, suppose we wanted to test a simple "dictionary" object.
+We could do it by means of this test:

-    Dictionary dictionary = new Dictionary();
+    // 1. create the object and bring it to a desired state Dictionary dictionary = new Dictionary();
     dictionary.define("cat", "gatto");
     dictionary.define("dog", "cane");

-In the following, we describe why this simple act of instantiating is problematic in Android, and what can be done about it.

-## Android problem #1: the OS does the instantiating
+    // 2. perform an action
+    String translation = dictionary.translationFor("cat");

+    // 3. check the results
+    assertEquals("gatto", translation);

-In Android, all of the important objects: the Activity, the Views, the Services, the Content providers, are instantiated by the system.
+The problem for Android programmers is that in Android, all of the important objects: the Activity, the Views, the Services, the Content providers, are instantiated by the system.
 This makes it very difficult to do a unit test on such objects, because we cannot even instantiate the objects; we must get the OS to instantiate them for us.

 The solution: don't try to unit test them.
 Regard them as a kind of "main" program.